 The big gun ingredient is the Omega 3-rich wild salmon which the American diet is sorely lacking in.
 These burgers and the avocado sauce provide healthy fats, are high in protein, and are gluten-free and dairy-free.
 In other words, they fight inflammation in our bodies and fill you up at the same time.
 The dietician in your life will give you a standing O if you make these, I bet.

-1) Salmon patties are gluten-free and dairy-free.
+1) This recipe is gluten-free and dairy-free.

 A great bonus if food sensitivities are a concern for your family.
 If you don’t have almond meal on hand, you can easily substitute Panko breadcrumbs or regular breadcrumbs instead.

 2) Easily double and freeze a second batch for later.

 You can double, triple, or even quadruple the batch easily, freezing extras for later.
 As long as you’re getting your kitchen and hands dirty, I’d suggest making the most of that time by doing so.
 Note: You do have to make the Lemony Avocado Sauce fresh.